Wheelchair for Large Person: 5 Key Questions Answered—From Size to Durability & Comfort

 This specialized wheelchair is designed to support larger body frames and higher weights, with specs that prioritize safety and comfort:

-• Overall Width: 30–40+ inches (wider wheelbase) for stability, preventing tipping even with shifts in weight.
+• Largeur totale: 30–40+ inches (wider wheelbase) for stability, preventing tipping even with shifts in weight.

 • Frame Reinforcement: Heavy-gauge steel or reinforced aluminum frames that resist bending under pressure—critical for daily use.